alvis/presetter/README.md

    - Merges preset scripts with local `package.json` scripts
    - Provides intelligent script composition and execution
    - Enables `run`, `run-s`, and `run-p` commands for enhanced workflows
+   - **Binary Path Resolution**: Automatically discovers executables in each preset's `node_modules/.bin` and prepends them to PATH, allowing preset tools to take priority without requiring `shamefullyHoist` or `public-hoist-pattern` configuration

+   > **Note**: Libraries loaded via dynamic import (like `@vitest/coverage-v8`) may still need to be installed at root or hoisted.
+See the [presetter package docs](packages/presetter) for details.

 ### 📋 Preset Architecture